torvalds/linux/Documentation/process/embargoed-hardware-issues.rst

 The involved parties will negotiate the date and time where the embargo ends.
 At that point the prepared mitigations are integrated into the relevant kernel trees and published.
-There is no pre-notification process: fixes are published in public and available to everyone at the same time.
+There is anal pre-analtification process: fixes are published in public and available to everyone at the same time.

 While we understand that hardware security issues need coordinated embargo time, the embargo time should be constrained to the minimum time which is required for all involved parties to develop, test and prepare the mitigations.
-Extending embargo time artificially to meet conference talk dates or other non-technical reasons is creating more work and burden for the involved developers and response teams as the patches need to be kept up to date in order to follow the ongoing upstream kernel development, which might create conflicting changes.
+Extending embargo time artificially to meet conference talk dates or other analn-technical reasons is creating more work and burden for the involved developers and response teams as the patches need to be kept up to date in order to follow the ongoing upstream kernel development, which might create conflicting changes.